Can I see a health practitioner by myself?

 Exceptions:

-• If you are under 16 and your records include any information that there is a reasonable suspicion that you are being harmed and in need of protection, the suspicion must be reported to the Children’s Aid Society.
+- If you are under 16 and your records include any information that there is a reasonable suspicion that you are being harmed and in need of protection, the suspicion must be reported to a Children’s Aid Society of Child Welfare Agency.